Resources For Carers

 Bright Care’s Own Resources

-Bright Care provides continuous learning and development opportunities to our staff, and we are happy to open up our considerable resources to our clients and their families to help and support them on a practical basis.
+At Bright Care, we provide continuous learning and development opportunities to our staff, and we are happy to open up our considerable resources to our clients and their families to help and support them on a practical basis.

-- In House Training.
-We have a dedicated Training Manager and our in-house training facilities are fully equipped with all the latest presentation and moving and handling equipment to allow us to deliver both theoretical and practical training.
+In-House Training.
+We have a dedicated Bright Care Trainer and our in-house facilities are fully equipped with all the latest presentations and moving and handling equipment to deliver both theoretical and practical training.

-- In House Library.
-Each of our offices have an information library with a range of resources with information on various subjects and medical conditions that often affect older people.
+In-House Library.
+Each of our offices has an information library with a range of resources on various subjects and medical conditions that often affect older people.
 These resources are open to both our staff and our clients and their families.
-We even have our own Our ‘Bright Care Cook Book’ which contains many simple recipes and menu ideas for care workers and staff.
+We even have our own ‘Bright Care Cook Book’ which contains many simple recipes and menu ideas for care workers and staff.

-- Specialised Specific Issue Training.
+Specialised Specific Issue Training.
 We often run smaller face-to-face training sessions and tutorials on specific issues of care that may not have been addressed in-depth at our induction training sessions.
-Such courses include, Dementia: Promoting Excellence, Catheter Care and Stoma Care.
+Such courses include the ‘Dementia Awareness’ workshop (click here for more info).

 External resources for Carers